LLNL/dftracer-utils/docs/source/installation.rst

 Using pip
 ~~~~~~~~~

-The easiest way to install dftracer-utils is via pip:
+The easiest way to install dftracer utilities is via pip:

 .. code-block:: bash